behave/behave.example/docs/tutorials/tutorial08.rst

 .. _id.tutorial08:

-Tutorial 8: Execute Other Steps
+Tutorial 8: Execute Other Steps in a Step
 ==============================================================================

-:Goal: Use step execution to avoid code duplication.
+:Goal: Use step execution in step implementations to avoid code duplication.

 In some case, you want to replace a number of steps in a scenario by one simple **macro step** (*macro functionality*).